 Secretary of State, International Development 1997-2003; Member of Parliament for Birmingham, Ladywood since 1983; Director of Youth Aid and the Unemployment Unit.

-The All-Party Parliamentary Group on Trade out of Poverty is now managed by the following officers:
+The All-Party Parliamentary Group on Trade out of Poverty is now managed by its Chair: